porterjamesj/website/content/hiking/lt23/day21/index.md

 {{< oneimage src="images/roadwalk.jpg" width="120" caption="Photo credit Mooch" >}}

-We stop for a snack at the visitor center (closed as its the middle of the week) near the nose, which you can't hike on.
-Apparently its private property, I guess owned by the radio stations whose towers are up there.
+We stop for a snack at the visitor center (closed, as it's the middle of the week) near the nose, which you can't hike on.
+Apparently it's private property, I guess owned by the radio stations whose towers are up there.

 {{< two_images src1="images/visitor_sign.jpg" src2="images/visitor_center.jpg" >}}
 {{< two_images src1="images/nose.jpg" src2="images/lt_sign.jpg" >}}